 - Work with program staff to secure project information for creating donor offers (front-end) and reporting to donors on how their giving made a difference (back-end).

-- Perform other major gift officer duties as required, including monthly reporting to management that accurately reflects caseload activity and performance.
+- Perform other major gift officer duties as required, including tracking activity in Salesforce and monthly reporting to management that accurately reflects caseload activity and performance.

 Performance will be measured by: